x

 Firefighters are making progress five days after the flames ignited.

-PALMERTON, Pa. — It's a different sight looking at a section of the Blue Mountain near Palmerton after the thick white smoke that once filled the sky from a large wildfire has now settled
+PALMERTON, Pa. — It's a different sight looking at a section of the Blue Mountain near Palmerton along the Northampton and Carbon County lines after the thick white smoke that once filled the sky from a large wildfire has now settled

-Officials with the Department of Conservation and Natural Resources say the fire spanned 577 acres and is 57% contained.
+The Department of Conservation and Natural Resources officials say the fire spanned nearly 600 acres and is 100% contained.

 "We stopped the forward spread of the fire.
 There is no danger of the fire leaving its footprint.
 Where it is at, it will not move anymore, there is no open flames.
 We are working to make sure everything is mopped up," said Todd Breininger with the DCNR Incident Management Team.